Vonshad/Offensive_Sec/EN_writeups/windows/Blaster.md

 ## **Step 4 : POST-EXPLOITATION**

-> After exploiting an interesting privesc method using a badly hidden file and cheating a little bit, we will be NT Authority\System !
+> After exploiting an interesting privesc method we found from a badly hidden file, we will be NT Authority\System !

 ### *Enumerating the Wade user*